raraz15/Discogs-VINet/README.md

 Later, we participated in the MIREX2024 Cover Song Identification task with the improved, Discogs-VINet-MIREX model.
 You can find the short technical report [here](https://futuremirex.com/portal/wp-content/uploads/2024/11/R_Oguz_Araz-MIREX2024.pdf).
 Our submission came in 2nd place!
 However, since ByteCover2 is not open source, it is known to be not reproducible, and it has x8 times more parameters, we *are* the open-source and reproducible winners.

-As described in the technical report, we overfitted an improved version of Discogs-VINet to the *full* Discogs-VI-YT and we called this model Discogs-VINet-MIREX.
-I will share the model weights soon (TODO).
-However, I think the performance of this new architecture trained on only the training partition (same as Discogs-VINet) is interesting for comparison.
+As described in the technical report, we overfitted an improved version of Discogs-VINet to the *full* Discogs-VI-YT and we called this model Discogs-VINet-MIREX-full_set.
+However, I think the performance of this new model trained on only the training partition (same as Discogs-VINet) is interesting for comparison.
 Unfortunately I did not report this metric on the technical paper and I do not know what to call this model.
 I will share the model and its metrics here soon.

 ## Evaluate a Model